ErikEJ/erikej.github.io/_posts/2024-04-02-dacfx-codeanalysis.md

 You can also build your own rules.
 For an example of how to build a custom rule and pack it as a NuGet package, see [this blog post](https://erikej.github.io/dacfx/dotnet/2024/04/04/dacfx-rules.html).

-We know of the following public rules NuGet packages, that you can add to your project.
+We know of the following public NuGet packages containing additional rules, that you can add to your project.

 ```xml
   <ItemGroup>